fusionpbx/fusionpbx-docs/source/index.rst

 multi-platform voice switch called `FreeSWITCH`_.

 FusionPBX will run on a variety of operating systems (Optimized for Debian 8) and hardware of your choice.
-FusionPBX provides a GUI for for unlimited extensions, voicemail-to-email, music on hold, call parking, analog lines or high density T1/E1 circuits, and many other Features.
+FusionPBX provides a GUI for unlimited extensions, voicemail-to-email, music on hold, call parking, analog lines or high density T1/E1 circuits, and many other features.
 FusionPBX provides the functionality that business need and provides corporate level phone system features to small, medium and large businesses.